Fixed-indemnity insurance plans offer a cash benefit payout in case you suffer from specific illnesses.

 Prior to choosing a fixed-indemnity insurance plan, it’s important you understand what such a health plan entails.

 First, be aware that fixed-indemnity insurance isn’t the same as regular health insurance or major medical health insurance.
 In general, a fixed-indemnity insurance plan does not conform to the Affordable Care Act (ACA or “Obamacare”), because it doesn’t provide the minimum essential coverage required by the ACA.
-This means that you may still be subject to an Obamacare tax penalty if you purchase a fixed-indemnity insurance plan.
+This means that, until 2019, you may still be subject to an Obamacare tax penalty if you purchase a fixed-indemnity insurance plan even if you pair fixed-indemnity insurance with other supplemental medical insurance products to make a medical insurance package.

 Fixed-indemnity insurance plans are not always guaranteed issue, so you may still have to go through the medical underwriting process when you purchase such a plan.